LD4P/rdf2marc/lambda-s3/README.md

 ```

 ## Copying zip files to AWS Production

 ```
 aws s3 cp lambda.zip s3://sinopia-lambdas-production/sinopia-rdf2marc-production/ --profile developer --acl bucket-owner-full-control
 aws s3 cp layer.zip s3://sinopia-lambdas-production/sinopia-rdf2marc-production/ --profile developer --acl bucket-owner-full-control
 ```
+**NOTE** your profile may not be *developer* but the profile that has the developer role.

-Check to see if the files are what you expect:
+To check to see if the files are what you expect:
 ```
 aws s3 ls s3://sinopia-lambdas-production/sinopia-rdf2marc-production/ --profile developer
 ```